7 best all-inclusive cruise lines in the world (updated for 2026)

 EXPAND YOUR OPTIONS: 12 best family cruise lines for all ages

-What’s included: Nine dining experiences, unlimited drinks, use of the spa’s thermal facilities, fitness programs, gratuities, port shuttles, Wi-Fi, and self-service laundry
+What’s included: Nine dining experiences, unlimited drinks, use of the spa’s thermal facilities, fitness programs, gratuities, port shuttles, and Wi-Fi

-Family-friendly features: Nature-themed Nautilus Club for ages five to 17, kids’ suite amenities like mini-bath robes and slippers, and excursions designed specifically for families
+Family-friendly features: Nature-themed Nautilus Club for ages six to 17, kids’ suite amenities like mini-bath robes and slippers, and excursions designed specifically for families

 2. Regent Seven Seas